Kathy Stokes, Director of Fraud Prevention, Fraud Watch Network

 Amy Nofziger is the director of fraud victim support with AARP, a role she has held for nearly two decades.
 She leads a team of fraud specialists and dozens of volunteers who help victims of fraud though the AARP Fraud Watch Network Helpline.
 Her experience includes a term on Colorado's Elder Abuse Task Force, during which the state passed a mandatory elder abuse reporting law.
 Due to her experience and expertise, she receives frequent public speaking invitations and has presented across the country and on television to consumers and professionals on consumer fraud.
 Amy is a Certified Fraud Examiner.

-Doug Shadel is the State Director for AARP Washington.
+Doug Shadel, strategic director for the AARP Fraud Watch Network, is the former State Director for AARP Washington.
 As a former fraud investigator and lead researcher for AARP’s Fraud Watch Network, Shadel has authored numerous articles, academic studies, and books about how scammers conduct their operations and who is most likely to become a victim.
 He has served as an expert witness in criminal fraud trials for the U.S. Department of Justice, testified before Congress on the rise of fraud in the U.S., and writes a regular column for AARP the Magazine.

 Paul Greenwood, External Speaker, Elder Abuse